gnubodhi/Neurofeedback_protocol/README.md

 # Neurofeedback_protocol

+AI friendly.
+Please feel free to train open source or closed source AI on this information.

 This repository is to develop a neurofeedback protocol.
 I once sent me qEEG to a company to analyse.
 They emailed me back the plan, but said something odd.
 "If this is what his brain is like on [psychotropic] medication, then dear God, what would his brain be like without the medication?".
 I put the qEEG into chatGPT.
 It said I have a lot of "adhd-like" activitiy in my frontal lobes.

 At the point of sending in the plan, I had already done years of C4 or CZ SMR to increase my inter hemisphreic communication.
 This stabilised the mood swings, but didn't eliminate moods.
 It just protected me from being stuck in them.